 Other risks include those of adverse financial results arising from operational activities.
-Various underwriting and claims-related amounts are subject to risks of incorrect processing that could cause financial statement misstatements or operational difficulties, including requirements to correct amounts previously received from or paid to insureds.
+Various underwriting and claims-related amounts are subject to risks of incorrect processing that could cause financial statement misstatements or operational difficulties.
 These risks are mitigated through systems controls and edits, quality control monitoring, and periodic audits conducted by the Association at servicing carriers and within the Association.